top of page

 It is the difference between an anxious dog who will respect - and hence trust - you or merely looking at you as a "buddy".

 The power of "no" is what makes an anxious dog think before he acts.
-It is what will make him put you in the centre of his decision making process even when he is surrounded by threatening triggers.
+It is what will make him put you in the center of his decision making process even when he is surrounded by threatening triggers.

 An anxious dog is not anxious because he is in lack of love.
 No, he has had lots of love.
 Sleeping in bed, getting tummy rubs, lots of soft human talks, lots of toys and snacks...